dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 [!code-css[Main](performing-batch-updates-cs/samples/sample2.css)]

 After making these changes, visit this page through a browser.
-As Figure 5 shows, each DataList item displays the supplier name as text and uses TextBoxes to display the address, city, and country.
+As Figure 5 shows, each DataList item displays the supplier name as text and uses TextBoxes to display the address, city, and country/region.

 [![Each Supplier in the DataList is Editable](performing-batch-updates-cs/_static/image14.png)](performing-batch-updates-cs/_static/image13.png)